Nab-88/social-graphs-and-interactions/index.md

 - Frodo = 28 points
 - Gandalf = 27 points
 - Saruman = 17 points and Sauron = 17 points

+So we can see that Frodo is the most connected character, with Gandalf having almost the same score than him.
+Saruman and Sauron seem to be equally connected.
+So, Frodo is the real Lord of the Rings.

 ## 5 - Community detection